 - Morocco has cracked down on the use of plastic, having passed a bill preventing any plastic bags from being used in the country.

 - The UK has banned plastic microbeads, which the environment secretary Michael Gove describes as being “unnecessary and lethal to sea creatures''.
 Instead, the government has begun funding research into micro plastic alternatives which will be much more sustainable.
 In 2015, the UK also introduced a 5p plastic bag charge, which resulted in 9 billion fewer plastic bags in circulation.
+On the 1st October 2020 the government began to implement it's new ban on plastic straws, stirrers and cotton buds in an effort to protect the environment.

 - Taiwan has introduced a blanket ban on all single-use plastics, including straws, cups, utensils and bags, with a view to eliminating all single use plastics by 2030.